 Well, in fact, Trados has done an excellent Desk Yoga series, which is a selection of short videos that focus on different parts of the body – how to stretch your neck, how to work on your shoulders, how to stretch your wrists, and your fingers, etc. They give a good idea of the sort of stretches we should be doing.

 The aim is ultimately to avoid repetitive strain injury (RSI), so these are preventative exercises we should all be doing, even if we haven’t got any aches and pains.

 Distractions are always going to pop up more readily when you’re working from home.
 What do you find are the best methods to mitigate this?

 Translators often need to work in silence and there can frequently be distractions from conversations going on in other rooms of the house or from a television being on somewhere.
 For people working in an emergency setup, noise-cancelling earphones are a good solution for that.
 Even working with music on can be effective for some translators, as it can block out the other forms of noise that are going on around them.
 It’s often a case of training your housemates or family to not interrupt you during your working hours.

 If you’re getting distracted online, there are apps you can use to help with this too.
-I don’t use it anymore, but I once used an app called 'Cold Turkey' which can block specific websites which you don’t want to use at certain times.
-Use it to block Facebook for instance so you don’t have to worry about any interference or temptation whilst you work.
+I don’t use it anymore, but I once used an app called ‘Cold Turkey’ which can block specific websites that you don’t want to use at certain times.
+Use it to block Facebook for instance so you don’t have to worry about any interference or temptation while you work.

 Aside from having two screens, if you are working on a laptop, getting an external keyboard will transform your workstation.
 Earlier I mentioned you should ideally keep your elbows at a right angle when you work, and to do this you need to be arm’s length from your screen to reduce eye strain.
 If you’re using your laptop’s built-in keyboard, you will be much closer than is recommended for your eyes.
 You can purchase external keyboards very inexpensively so they are well worth the investment.